isabellewickens/FlickFinder/REPORT.md

 **Searching By Actor**

-As a film enthusiast, I want to search for films by a specific actor so that I can easily find films featuring my favourites.
+As an actor, I want to search for films by an actor's name so that I can track my own filmography and monitor audience engagement with my work.

 ### User Story 2

 **Searching By Director**

-As a film student, I want to search for films by  director so that I can explore all of a director's work in one place.
+As a film student, I want to search for films by director so that I can explore all of their work in one place.

 ### User Story 3

-**Searching For Cast**

-As a casual viewer, I want to see the full cast of a movie to discover more actors I might enjoy.
+**Ordering Results By Rating**

+As a producer, I want to order search results by viewer rating so that I see which films are trending and performing well so that I can make informed decisions when funding new projects.

 ### User Story 4

-**Searching By Ratings **
+**Filtering Results**

-As a busy student, I want to find movies with high rated movies quickly to save time when choosing what to watch.
+As a busy parent, I want to filter films by age rating and content type so that I can quickly find something safe and suitable for my children to watch.

 ### User Story 5

-**Limiting Searches**
+**Searching By Year**

-As a busy parent, I want to narrow my search results based on specific criteria so that I can find a suitable movie more quickly.
+As a nostalgic film fan, I want to search for movies by release year so that I can easily find films from my childhood or a specific era.

 ### User Story 6

-**Searching By Year**

-As a nostalgic film watcher, I want to be able to search for movies by year so that I can easily find films from my childhood or a specific era.
+**Limiting Results**

+As a developer, I want to limit the number of search results returned per query to ensure that the database performance remains fast and scalable.

 ## 2 Critical Analysis and Reflection

 ### 2.1 Reflection

-[Insert a brief reflection succinctly covering what went well in this project and what could be improved.]
+Developing the requirements and backend for *FlickFinder* involved key software engineering techniques.
+Creating personas and scenarios helped me understand the project from the user's perspective.
+I gave each user a distinct background and motivation, making it easier to write varied user stories.
+Considering roles such as administrators was more challenging, pushing me to think beyond typical user interactions, reflecting a broader range of use cases.

+For the backend, I used Java, following a layered architecture.
+I built a RESTful API using Javalin, managing dependencies with Maven.
+Although new technologies for me, coding the models, DAOs and controllers was straightforward as many operations followed similar patterns.

+Using SQLite for querying the database, the main challenge involved using joins and subqueries, but referring to the ERD helped me understand the table relationships and structure the queries correctly.
+I used JUnit for unit tests and Hamcrest for integration testing.
+Hamcrest's matchers, such as *hasItems*, made the assertions more flexible (Testing with Hamcrest | Baeldung, no date).

+This project improved my technical and planning skills, increasing understanding of how early-stage design techniques help clarify user needs.
+In future projects, I will aim to include a wider range of use roles, expanding the range of perspectives portrayed.
+Overall, I feel confident applying these technologies and techniques again to create effective, well-tested, user-focused software.

 ### 2.2 Professional Aspects

-[Insert information about professional aspects of software engineering related to the project.]
+To ensure the backend was maintainable and scalable, I used a layered architecture, applying MVC principles (Sommerville, 2015).
+This allows for high cohesion and modularity as each layer has a specific responsibility, making it easy to test components in isolation using unit tests.
+This architecture was particularly useful as the presentation layer was unknown.
+The system is maintainable as changes to one layer usually do not affect others.
+It is scalable due to its loose coupling, hence easy to add services such as authentication, demonstrating its longevity as it can be updated and extended.
+Adding limits to search queries reduces server load when handling large datasets, increasing energy efficiency as it requires less processing power.

+The Singleton class used for the unit testing database ensures the entire application uses the same connection, allowing for efficient resource management (careermgr, 2024).
+The MovieRating model extends the Movie model, demonstrating inheritance.
+I used encapsulation with private attributes and separation of responsibilities across layers.
+In the DAOs, I used method overriding to make the limit parameter optional, an example of polymorphism.
+These object-oriented techniques made the code more maintainable by reducing redundancy.

+As the app handles personal data, GDPR compliance is a priority (VinciWorks, 2022).
+Data collection should be minimised, stored securely, and only used for specific purposes.
+Users must consent to data collection, having the right to access and delete their information.
+Secure authentication should be used, with data stored on an encrypted server.
+To improve sustainability, cloud-based storage could be considered to reduce the need for physical servers (Buchan, 2024).
+These ethical, environmental and privacy concerns should be considered if the project were developed further.
+To improve professional responsibility in the future, I would add more detailed comments to aid readability and support collaboration.

 ## 3. References

-[use a know referencing style, for example APA, Harvard, etc.]
+Buchan, J. (2024) ‘Green app development: how to create an app more sustainably’, Zudu, 19 January.
+Available at: https://zudu.co.uk/blog/green-app-development-how-to-create-an-app-more-sustainably/ (Accessed: 10 May 2025).

+careermgr (2024) ‘Mastering the Singleton Pattern in Software Architecture: Efficiency and Global Access’, Curate Partners Merch, 14 October.
+Available at: https://curatepartners.com/blogs/skills-tools-platforms/mastering-the-singleton-pattern-in-software-architecture-efficiency-and-global-access/ (Accessed: 10 May 2025).

 IMDb: Ratings, Reviews, and Where to Watch the Best Movies & TV Shows (no date).
 Available at: https://www.imdb.com/ (Accessed: 10 May 2025).

 Rotten Tomatoes: Movies | TV Shows | Movie Trailers | Reviews | Rotten Tomatoes (no date).
 Available at: https://www.rottentomatoes.com/ (Accessed: 10 May 2025).

+Sommerville, I. (2015).
+Software engineering.
+10th ed.
+Pearson.

+Testing with Hamcrest | Baeldung (no date).
+Available at: https://www.baeldung.com/java-junit-hamcrest-guide (Accessed: 10 May 2025).

+VinciWorks (2022) ‘What is GDPR in simple terms?’, VinciWorks, 31 March.
+Available at: https://vinciworks.com/blog/what-is-gdpr-in-simple-terms/ (Accessed: 10 May 2025)